DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 | Scope | Financial sector + critical ICT providers | 18 cross-sector categories |

-| Incident reporting | 4h initial / 72h intermediate / 1 month final | 24h early warning / 72h notification / 1 month final |
+| Incident reporting | 4h initial (from classification) / 72h intermediate / 1 month final | 24h early warning / 72h notification / 1 month final |

 | Testing | TLPT every 3 years for significant entities | Effectiveness assessment (less prescriptive) |